aaw/histosketch/README.md

 Examples
 --------

-Create a histogram sketch by specifying a maximum number of centroids.
-The sketch uses two `float64`s to represent each centroid, so the resulting sketch will take up about 1 KB for every 8 centroids.
+Create a histogram sketch by specifying a maximum number of centroids:

     h := histosketch.New(32)